TRIQS/cthyb/doc/space_partition.rst

 The automatic partitioning algorithm employs no additional *a priori* information about the Hamiltonian :math:`\mathcal{H}`.
 The only input data are the full set of basis states and the Hamiltonian itself.

-The algorithm consists of two consequent steps.
+The algorithm consists of two consequent steps (parts).
 On the first step it constructs the finest possible partition which satisfies condition (1) alone.
 During the second step this partition is modified in a way to become compatible also with condition (2).

-**Step 1**
+**Part 1**

 In the beginning the algorithm creates a data structure, which stores information about how the :math:`N` basis vectors are partitioned into a number of subsets.
 Initially each basis vector resides alone in its own subset.